 < Key consideration 5: An FMI should complete regularly and disclose publicly responses to the CPSS-IOSCO disclosure framework for financial market infrastructures.
-An FMI also should, at a minimum, disclose basic data on transaction volumes and values. >
+An FMI also should, at a minimum, disclose basic data on transaction volumes and values.>

-On July 31, 2015, Zengin-Net published its official response to the disclosure framework for financial markets infrastructures (CPSS-IOSCO).
+On July 31, 2015, Zengin-Net published its official response to the disclosure framework for financial market infrastructure (CPSS-IOSCO), which was updated on July 31, 2017.
 This disclosure represents a periodic update of this information as well as basic data on transaction volume and value.